 Some service dog owners will certify or register their dogs through an organization to help notify others that their animal is a service dog.
 However, these documents are optional and do not by themselves convey legal rights under the ADA.

-13. My city requires dogs be registered and licensed, are service dogs exempt?
+13. My city requires dogs to be registered and licensed.
+Are service dogs exempt?

 No, service dogs are not exempt from local registration and licensing requirements that apply to all dogs.
 This is different from organizations that register and license dogs as service animals.
-As discussed earlier, these organizations do not confer any official status on service dogs and their services are optional.
-If your city however requires all dogs to be licensed and registered, your service dog must also comply.
+As discussed earlier, these organizations do not confer any official status on service dogs; their services are optional.
+If your city, however, requires all dogs to be licensed and registered, your service dog must also comply.

 15. Can a service dog be off leash?

-Under ADA rules, a service dog must always be under the control of its owner.
-Service dogs must be tethered, harnessed, or leashed unless the owner’s disability prevents them from using these items or these items interfere with the dog’s ability to safely and effectively perform its tasks.
-In situations where a tether, harness, or leash is not suitable, the handler must maintain control of their animal through voice, signal, or other means of control.
+Under ADA rules, a service dog must always be under the control of its handler and must be tethered, harnessed, or leashed unless the handler’s disability prevents them from using these items or these items interfere with the dog’s ability to safely and effectively perform its tasks.
+In situations where a tether, harness, or leash is not suitable, the handler must maintain control of their service dog through voice, signal, or other means of control.
 An establishment can ask a handler to remove their service dog from the premises if the handler does not have control of their animal.

 16. Can a restaurant or hotel force my service dog to remain in a certain area?

-No, under ADA Rules for service dogs, handlers with service dogs cannot be isolated from other customers or treated less favorably than other customers.
+No, under ADA rules, handlers with service dogs cannot be isolated from other customers or treated less favorably than other customers.
 The establishment cannot have a special area for service dogs and limit the handler’s activities to that one area.
 For example, a hotel cannot limit guests with service dogs to designated “pet-friendly” rooms.

 17. Can a hotel charge me for staying with a service dog?

 No, a business can never charge a deposit or fee in connection with service dogs.
-If the hotel charges a fee for pets, it must waive that fee for a guest who is staying with a service dog.
+If the hotel charges a fee for pets, it must waive that fee for a guest staying with a service dog.
 Hotels are also not allowed to charge service dog owners cleaning fees to clean up hair or dander shed by the dog.
-However, if the hotel or other business usually charges guests for damages, a handler can be held responsible for paying for any damage caused by their service dog.
+However, a handler can be held responsible for paying for any damage caused by their service dog.

 18. Are service dogs allowed in self-service restaurants, such as buffets?

 Yes, service dogs must be allowed to accompany their owners through self-service food areas such as salad bars and buffets.
-Service animals are also allowed in cafeterias such as those found in the workplace or on school campuses.
+Service animals are also allowed in cafeterias, such as those in the workplace or on school campuses.